Rediscovery

 he passed away in the fall of 1994 before having the opportunity

-to sire any offspring.
+to sire any offspring either.

 The continuation of the Caspian survival saga occurred in